sr-lab/verified-pam-cracklib/README.md

-# Verified PAM Cracklib
+# Verified PAM Password Checker Toolkit

-A verified rewrite of the PAM cracklib module.
+A toolset for defining and building verified PAM modules for password checking.

 ## Getting Started